nextflow-io/nextflow/docs/ignite.rst

 -----------------------

 The pipeline should be launched in a `head` node i.e. a cluster node where the Nextflow node daemon is **not** running.
-In order to execute your pipeline in the Ignite cluster you will need to specify to use the Ignite executor, as shown below::
+In order to execute your pipeline in the Ignite cluster you will need to use the Ignite executor, as shown below::

-   nextflow run <your pipeline> -process.executor Ignite
+   nextflow run <your pipeline> -process.executor ignite

-If your network do no support multicast discovery, you will need to specify the `joining` strategy as you did for the cluster daemons.
+If your network does no support multicast discovery, you will need to specify the `joining` strategy as you did for the cluster daemons.
 For example, using a shared path::

-    nextflow run <your pipeline> -process.executor ignite -cluster.join path:/net/shared/cluster
+    nextflow run <your pipeline> -process.executor ignite -cluster.join path:/net/shared/path

 Execution with MPI
 -------------------

-Nextflow is able to deploy and self-configure a Ignite cluster on-demand, taking advantage the Open `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ standard that is commonly available in grid and supercomputer facilities.
+Nextflow is able to deploy and self-configure an Ignite cluster on demand, taking advantage of the Open `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ standard that is commonly available in grid and supercomputer facilities.

-In this scenario a Nextflow workflow needs to be executed as a MPI job.
-Under the hood Nextflow will launch a `driver` process in the first of the nodes allocated by your job request and a Ignite daemon in the remaining nodes.
+In this scenario a Nextflow workflow needs to be executed as an MPI job.
+Under the hood Nextflow will launch a `driver` process in the first of the nodes, allocated by your job request, and an Ignite daemon in the remaining nodes.

-In practice you will need a wrapper script to submit a MPI job request to your batch scheduler/resource manager.
+In practice you will need a wrapper script to submit an MPI job request to your batch scheduler/resource manager.
-The batch scheduler must reserve the computing nodes in an exclusive manner to avoid to have multiple Ignite daemons running on the same node.
-Nextflow must be launched using the ``mpirun`` utility, as if it were a MPI application, specifying the ``--pernode`` option.
+The batch scheduler must reserve the computing nodes in an exclusive manner to avoid having multiple Ignite daemons running on the same node.
+Nextflow must be launched using the ``mpirun`` utility, as if it were an MPI application, specifying the ``--pernode`` option.

 The following example shows a wrapper script for the `Platform LSF <https://en.wikipedia.org/wiki/Platform_LSF/>`_ resource manager::